 Thin Client Security: Wise up!

 Thin Clients are an obvious choice for connecting users to the Cloud.
-In theory its a minimal attack surface.
-Amongst other things, diskless clients nicely sidestep the “data at rest” protection issues.
+In theory, it’s a minimal attack surface.
+Among other things, diskless clients nicely sidestep the “data at rest” protection issues.

-So why do some thin clients vendors just not “get” these 3 things:
+So why do some thin client vendors just not “get” these 3 things:

 - Bragging that your unpublished API makes your thin client OS secure loses you so much credibility.
 A hint: you will want to engage a qualified 3rd party to “flex” your API in the same way an adversary would.